 Source: Arnold Hughes and David Perfect, A Political History of the Gambia, 1816-1994 (Rochester, NY: University of Rochester Press 2006), vi.

-Gambia 5 (1997-): 45 seats in 1997, and 48 seats in 2002, 2007, and 2012.
+Gambia 5 (1997-): 45 voting MPs in 1997; 48 voting MPs in 2002, 2007, and 2012; and 53 voting MPs in 2017.
 This electoral system was delineated from the previous one due to the significant increase in the size of the legislature.
-Four MPs without voting rights were also appointed by the President.
+Four MPs without voting rights were also appointed by the President in 1997.
+Their number increased to five beginning in 2002.
 Chiefs no longer serve in Parliament.
 Nor is the attorney general still an ex officio MP.

-The following table shows the constituencies for 2007-12; they were likely also used in 2002.
+The following table shows the constituencies in 2007-12; they were likely also used in 2002.
 Information on the constituencies used in 1997 is not available.